renra/go-maybe/README.md

 }
 ```

-It might or might not be more expressive, but if there were no other reason it would pretty much be just extra code.
+It might or might not be more expressive, depending on your opinion, nonetheless if there were no other reason it would pretty much be just extra code.

 2) It's a custom type and therefore allows you to implement the [Scanner](https://golang.org/pkg/database/sql/#Scanner) and [Valuer](https://golang.org/pkg/database/sql/driver/#Valuer) interfaces.
 And that's what the maybe types do.
 Therefore you can use them directly to unmarshal data from your SQL queries without the need of an intermediary struct.